KDaceyx/group_project_1/README.md

 Rough breakdown of tasks:

-•	Kerry-
+•	Kerry- research and visualize the relationship between avocado price and timing of sporting events

-•	Brian-
+•	Brian- research and visualize the relationship between price and weather events in growing regions

-•	Mark-
+•	Mark- research the relationship between price and demographics of buyers